fredriknk/nrfboards/boards/arm/msensedk/doc/index.rst

 Hardware
 ********

-The nRF9160 DK has two external oscillators.
+The msense DK has two external oscillators.
 The frequency of the slow clock is 32.768 kHz.
 The frequency of the main clock is 32 MHz.